elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 # 3. Fund stake pool owner account in JCLI

 In order to register a stake pool in the blockchain, you will need to create a stake pool certificate and send it to the blockchain.
 This will require you to have enough funds to pay for the transaction fee.
-Note: This step is going to change with the new Daedalus
+Note: Step 3.2 is going to change a lot depending on the time you read this article.

 <a id="create-an-account-address-using-the-script"></a>